 This article is part of a larger series on Payments.

-Accepting Apple Pay, which includes choosing a compatible payment processor, purchasing an NFC card reader, adding an Apple Pay button to your online checkout, and letting customers know you accept the mobile payment service, is an easy way to give your customers more choice in how they pay for items.
+Accepting Apple Pay starts with choosing a compatible payment processor, purchasing an NFC card reader, setting up the Tap to Pay on iPhone feature, adding an Apple Pay button to your online checkout, and letting customers know you accept the mobile payment service.

 Step 1: Choose a Payment Processor That Accepts Apple Pay